zzjrabbit/marlin/README.md

 modules into Rust (or Rust functions into hardware modules!).

-No precompilation step and manual updates with `verilator` harnesses; no Makefiles and quirky decorators with `cocotb`. testbenches.
+No precompilation step and manual updates with `verilator` harnesses; no Makefiles and quirky decorators with `cocotb` testbenches.
 You're writing a regular Rust crate here.

 Add this library to your `Cargo.toml` like any other library.
 Use hardware modules as `struct`s like any other Rust `struct`.
-Hook them up to `tokio` or `serde` even.
+Hook them up to `tokio` or `serde` even. `cargo test` as hard as you want.

 Marlin works out of the box on macOS and Linux (verified under continuous integration).